MTA Medical Benefits Trust Fund

 The purpose of the MTA Medical Benefits Trust Fund (MBTF) is to provide supplemental funds for MTA retirees’ health care premiums from the time of their retirement until they become Medicare eligible.

 History: In the 1986-87 collective bargaining agreement lottery revenues were used to fund the MTA Medical Benefits Trust.
 The purpose is to provide a financial supplement for members to be used toward insurance premiums from the time of retirement until age 65.
-Currently, 111 retirees receive the supplement of $525.
 The goal is to achieve full reimbursement for the lowest cost plan.
 Auditor’s opinion for the Fiscal 2019-2022 year showed no significant abnormalities.
 A complete Auditor’s report can be made available to you at the MTA office.

 - Retiree must have 15 years (FTE) of full-time employment in Modesto City Schools, with at least the final three years as a member of the MTA bargaining unit.